 Sal Paolantonio is a national correspondent for ESPN.
 He primarily covers the National Football League for SportsCenter, Sunday NFL Countdown, NFL Live and Fantasy Football Now.
 He also hosts the long-running X’s and O’s weekly preview show, NFL Matchup.

 Paolantonio has been a mainstay of ESPN’s NFL coverage since he joined the company in August 1995.
 Throughout the season, he offers team reports during the week and from stadium sites on NFL Sundays.
 He has hosted NFL Matchup since 2004.
+For the past two years, Paolantonio has been radio booth analyst for NFL games broadcast nationally on ESPN Radio, also serving as a sideline reporter for ESPN Radio since 2015.

 A veteran of 27 Super Bowls, Paolantonio has covered all ten of Tom Brady’s Super Bowl appearances for ESPN.
 He also covered his hometown Eagles during Super Bowl LII, including the team’s championship parade in Philadelphia.
 Paolantonio maintains extensive contacts throughout the league and has a regular presence at the NFL Draft, owners meetings, and other important NFL events.